mauritssilvis/challenges/java/basic_maven_project_intellij/README.md

 ##### Project coordinates

-In the project object model of the current project, [pom.xml](pom.xml), the so-called project coordinates are set to:
+In the project object model of the current project, [pom.xml](pom.xml), the so-called project coordinates are set as follows:

 ```xml
 <project>